reclaimprotocol/attestor-core/docs/rpc.md

 		...
 	}
 	```
-4. You can now call this RPC from the client using the `WitnessClient` class.
+4. You can now call this RPC from the client using the `AttestorClient` class.
 For eg.
 	```ts
 	const response = await client.rpc('abcd', { ... })
 	```